Zillow: Controversy and lawsuits

 In addition, Samini and Geragos represented a former Zillow employee in a sexual harassment action against the company, alleging "sexual torture" and "the most heinous acts of sexual harassment imaginable".
 According to the lawsuit, Zillow's Southern California office represents an "adult frat house where sexual harassment and misconduct are normalized, condoned, and promoted by male managers."
 Based on the allegations against the company, Samini has called Zillow a "modern day Animal House."
 On May 5, 2016, Zillow settled the action for an undisclosed amount, without admitting any wrongdoing.

 In 2017, Zillow sent a cease-and-desist letter to Kate Wagner, the author of McMansion Hell, a blog that lampooned the presentations of luxury homes found on the site.
 Wagner was represented by the Electronic Frontier Foundation.
 Zillow later released a statement saying it had "decided against moving forward with legal action" on the matter.

 In June 2025, the real estate brokerage, Compass, Inc., sued Zillow, alleging that Zillow violated federal antitrust laws with its policy that any home that was put on the market but not available for listing on Zillow within 24 hours would be forever banned from its site.
-The Zillow policy seemed to target Compass's "Private Exclusives" marketing channel, in which about 7,000 home listings were temporarily available only to Compass agents and the buyers working with them.
+The Zillow policy seemed to target Compass' "Private Exclusives" marketing channel, in which about 7,000 home listings were temporarily available only to Compass agents and the buyers working with them.

 In September 2025, a proposed class action lawsuit was filed against Zillow in Seattle, alleging that Zillow violated federal real estate law as well as a Washington state consumer protection law by misleading prospective home buyers into contacting real estate agents affiliated with the company, from whom Zillow takes up to 40% of the commissions agents earn, rather than the agent who listed a home for sale.